© Almagami | Dreamstime.com

 Despite remarkable improvements in treatment and a growing awareness of prevention strategies, coronary heart disease (CHD) remains the leading cause of death in the U.S. However, the mortality rate for CHD is declining, and people are living longer and with a greater quality of life with this condition.

 So how do some coronary heart disease patients thrive after their diagnosis, while others struggle?
 It usually starts with adjusting your mental outlook and taking steps to preserve your health.
-This means eating right, exercising, taking your medications correctly, and remaining optimistic your condition.
+This means eating right, exercising, taking your medications correctly, and remaining optimistic about your condition.

 Prevent a heart attack, reduce your stroke risk, and lower your blood pressure.
 Avoid medications, when possible—even avoid doctor and hospital visits!